 Certain conditions such as asthma, growth hormone deficiency, hepatitis C, immune disorders, infertility, multiple sclerosis, and rheumatoid arthritis may be treated with specialty drugs.
-Typically, these drugs are self-injectable, require special handling, or are oral chemotherapy drugs.
+These drugs may be oral or self-injectable, include biological drugs, often require special handling, such as refrigeration, and are generally not available at the majority of pharmacies.
 CVS Caremark Specialty Pharmacy is a comprehensive pharmacy program that provides specialty drugs directly to covered individuals along with supplies, equipment, and care coordination.

 Certain specialty drugs require further clinical review and prior authorization before coverage will be approved.
 The "CVS Specialty Drug List" can be found on CVS Caremark's website.
-The CVS Caremark Specialty Preferred Drug Program evaluates the appropriateness of drug therapy with specialty medications according to evidence-based guidelines both before the initiation of therapy and on an ongoing basis.
+The CVS Caremark Specialty Guideline Management Program evaluates the appropriateness of drug therapy with specialty medications according to evidence-based guidelines both before the initiation of therapy and on an ongoing basis.
 This clinical program helps ensure patient safety, efficacy, and optimal therapeutic benefit.